Our Top Recommended Australian Betting Site:

 - So you can get multiple returns as long as some selections win or place.

-- An each way multi gives you more chances of a return but for a lower cost than individual each way bets.
+- An each-way multi offers more chances of a return but at a lower cost than individual each-way bets.

-- However, all selections have to place in some form to get a full payout, making it harder than a regular multi.
+- However, all selections have to be placed in some form to get a full payout, making it harder than a regular multi.

 Head back to our homepage to read our full rundown of the best betting sites in Australia.